Team of the Year

 1978 - We brought Nottingham Forest’s remarkable 42-game unbeaten run to an end.
 Terry McDermott struck twice at Anfield, including one from the spot after an Archie Gemmill foul on Kenny Dalglish, as we won 2-0.
 Brian Clough said, “They murdered us.
 We hardly got a kick of the ball.”

-1931 - Future reds left-back Ernie Blenkinsop captained England for the first of four occasions as they trounced Spain 7-1 in a friendly at Highbury, with future red Tommy Cooper also in action.
+1931 - Future reds left-back Ernie Blenkinsop captained England for the first of four occasions as they trounced Spain 7-1 in a friendly at Highbury, with future red Tommy Cooper also in action and Tosh Johnson netting twice while winning his first cap as an Everton player, his last international goals.

 2012 - We won 3-2 at West Ham United, with ex-Hammer Glen Johnson handing us an early lead.
 Mark Noble equalised from the spot before Steven Gerrard headed into his own net.
 Late goals from ex-United player Joe Cole and Jonjo Shelvey ensured we left with all three points.
 These were Cole and Shelvey’s last reds strikes.